NOC-MSM/pyBDY/docs/index.md

 [Back to top](#pybdy-documentation)

 Always check the pyBDY log file.
 This is usually saved in the working directory of pyBDY as nrct.log.
 It gives helpful information which may help to diagnose issues.
 E.g. ValueErrors that are result of a THREDDS server being down and unable to provide data files.

+If you get the error message "Destination touches source i-edge but source is not cylindrical" or you get the error message "Destination touches source j-edge but North Fold is not implemented".
+There is a plot you can uncomment in pybdy.nemo_bdy_chunk.chunk_bdy() that will show you where pyBDY is attempting to place bdy points.

+- For "Destination touches source i-edge but source is not cylindrical", you may have an open boundary in your mask or bathymetry file that is not inside the domain of the source data.
+If this is the case you need to edit your mask to be land (i.e. zeros) to block the incorrect open boundary.
+- For "Destination touches source j-edge but North Fold is not implemented", your domain probably touches the Arctic North Fold and pyBDY is trying to put an open boundary there.
+If this is the case you need to edit your mask to be land (i.e. zeros) to block the incorrect open boundary along the north edge of the domain.
+Do not attept to have a regional model with a boundary crossing the North Fold, this has not be implemented yet.

+If you have time interpolation problems read the section [Time Settings](#time-settings).

 ## pyBDY Module Structure :scroll: